JoErNanO/brianmodel/README.md

                   g: "5 * msiemens * cm ** -2"
                   E: "-100 * mV"
                   vT: "-55 * mV"
 ```

 Here, "model1" is the identifier of the model neuron, and "defined" contains the list of ionic currents.
 The neuron of type "model1" contains a leak current and a sodium current.
 Each individual entry in the current list contains the name of the current class to be instantiated, the name used to identify the current in the [BRIAN](http://briansimulator.org/) script, and the parameters of that current equation (the conductance "g", the reversal potential "E", and the Traub constant, in the case of "IonicCurrentHHTraubK").

+## Existing Currents and Parameters

+## Defining and Including Currents
+Current entries can either be defined or included from existing YAML files.
+Below is a model parameter file containing both defined and included currents.

 ```yaml
 neurons: